 Required Studio Breadth Courses

 Select one course in each of the 2D, 3D, 4D, and Graphics areas.
-Students will also take ART 508 Colloquium in Art at least once and complete a 500-level or 600-level art studio course in at least two disciplines.
+Students will also take ART 508 at least once and complete a 500-level or 600-level art studio course in at least two disciplines.
 BFA candidates are required to participate in an exhibit and concurrently enroll in a capstone course.

 Select one of the following: